Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OHrWEP9zmy8.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: How many bosses in Satisfactory?
 https://www.youtube.com/watch?v=OHrWEP9zmy8
+This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: What do you think about tougher aliens blocking late-game resources?](./yt--x5Y_5tR43A.md) [https://www.youtube.com/watch?v=-x5Y_5tR43A](https://www.youtube.com/watch?v=-x5Y_5tR43A)

 ### Topics
 * [Environment > Creatures > Crab Boss](../topics/environment/creatures/crab-boss.md)